-Marek Janowski is internationally recognized for his interpretations of the works of Wagner, R. Strauss, Bruckner, Brahms, Hindemith, and the Second Viennese School.
-This season, he begins his post as Chief Conductor of the Dresden Philharmonic; he previously served in this position from 2001 to 2003.
+Marek Janowski is recognized throughout the world for his interpretations of the works of Wagner, R. Strauss, Bruckner, Brahms, Hindemith, and the Second Viennese School.
+He begins his post as Chief Conductor of the Dresden Philharmonic with the 2019-20 season; he previously served in this position from 2001 to 2003.
 From 2002 to 2016 he was artistic director of the Berlin Radio Symphony Orchestra (RSB), with whom he recorded a live Wagner opera cycle in Berlin's Philharmonie released on Pentatone in 2016.

-In the 2018–19 season Mr. Janowski conducted the Dresden Philharmonic, Berlin Philharmonic, WDR Symphony Orchestra Cologne, Frankfurt Radio Symphony, NDR Elbphilharmonie Orchestra, MDR Leipzig Radio Symphony, Orchestre de la Suisse Romande, Oslo Philharmonic, and the NHK Symphony Orchestra.
+In the 2018-19 season Mr. Janowski conducts the Dresden Philharmonic, Berlin Philharmonic, WDR Symphony Orchestra Cologne, Frankfurt Radio Symphony, NDR Elbphilharmonie Orchestra, MDR Leipzig Radio Symphony, Orchestre de la Suisse Romande, Oslo Philharmonic, and the NHK Symphony Orchestra.
 In both 2016 and 2017 he conducted Wagner's Ring Cycle at Bayreuth.
 Mr. Janowski has been a regular visitor to North America since his US debut in 1983 with San Francisco Opera.
-In the decades since, he has forged lasting relationships with many top orchestras including those of Boston, Pittsburgh, and Minnesota.
-He made his San Francisco Symphony debut in 1990 and returned most recently in May 2019.
+In the three decades since, he has forged lasting relationships with many top orchestras including those of Boston, Pittsburgh, and Minnesota.
+He made his San Francisco Symphony debut in 1990.
 Other US orchestras and opera companies he has conducted include the Cleveland Orchestra, Philadelphia Orchestra, Metropolitan Opera, and Lyric Opera of Chicago.